marcelcure/FsnNodeHealthCheck/README.md

 You can safely CTRL-C this tail command without stopping the programme and you can also log out of the command shell too.

-FINALLY: run FsnNodeHealth.py on your home PC
+FINALLY: download the code to your home PC (either the zip or git clone), modify FsnNodeHealth.py for your email etc. and then run FsnNodeHealth.py on your home PC

 for Linux :-